Abraham Firkovich: Biography

 As a result of his research he became focused on the origin of the ancestors of the Crimean Karaites who he claimed had arrived in Crimea before the common era.
 The Karaites, therefore, could not be seen as culpable for the crucifixion of Jesus because they had settled in Crimea at such an early date.
-His theories persuaded the Russian imperial court that Crimean Karaites cannot be accused in Jesus' Crucifixion and they were excluded from the restrictive measures against Jews.
+His theories persuaded the Russian imperial court that Crimean Karaites could not be accused of Jesus' crucifixion and they were excluded from the restrictive measures against Jews.
 Many of his findings were disputed immediately after his death, and despite their important value there is still controversy over many of the documents he collected.

 The Russian National Library purchased the Second Firkovich Collection in 1876, a little more than a year after Firkovich's death.

 Among the treasures in the Firkovich collection is a manuscript of the Garden of Metaphors, an aesthetic appreciation of Biblical literature written in Judeo-Arabic by one of the greatest of the Sephardi poets, Moses ibn Ezra.

 Firkovich's life and works are of great importance to Karaite history and literature.
 His collections at the Russian National Library are important to biblical scholars and to historians, especially those of the Karaite and Samaritan communities.
 Controversy continues regarding his alleged discoveries and the reliability of his works.